Last Updated on 03/11/2025

 How to Use Head Keywords in SEO?

 Including head keywords in your SEO may significantly increase your website’s visibility and organic traffic.
-However, there is a correct and incorrect method for doing this.
+However, there are both correct and incorrect methods for doing this.

-Head keywords are generally used in prominent websites or online content areas.
+Head keywords are typically used on prominent websites or in high-traffic online content areas.
 Here are some places where head keywords should be placed:

 1. Page Title

 The page title is one of the most essential aspects of a website’s structure.
-It grabs the user’s attention and plays a key role in SEO strategy.
+It captures the user’s attention and plays a crucial role in an SEO strategy.

-By putting the head keyword at the beginning of the page title, search engines and people can instantly learn your website’s primary topic.
+By placing the head keyword at the beginning of the page title, both search engines and users can instantly identify your website’s primary topic.

 2. URL